-Jesus then went on and explained the “Parable of the Sower” to his disciples as it related to His Message regarding the “kingdom of heaven.”
-He began by saying to the disciples, “Hear and understand the message of the parable.”
+Then Jesus went on and explained the “Parable of the Sower” to his disciples as it related to His Message regarding the “Kingdom of heaven.”
+Jesus began by saying to the disciples, “Hear and understand the message of the parable.”
 Not only could they hear, but the also see the results.
-To begin with, the heart is the soil and that is where the “message of the kingdom” is received.
+To begin with, the heart is the soil and that is where the “message of the Kingdom” is received.
 The heart that lacks in understanding is easy prey to the evil one that snatches away the “message” before it can germinate.
-The heart that has a rocky ground does not have roots to sustain the “message” and loses the “message” to trouble and tribulation.
+The heart that has a rocky ground does not have roots to sustain the “message” and it loses the “message” to trouble and tribulation.
 Thorns surround the worried heart.
 The worried heart lets in the “message” and even allows the “message” to grow, but the “message” is never allowed to mature or to ripen for harvest.
-Now, the fertile or understanding heart allows the “message” to root, to grow and to produce.
-But, even here, there are three different hearts or soils.
+Now, the fertile and understanding heart allows the “message” to root, to grow, and to produce.
+But, even here, there are three different hearts and soils.
 Some hearts are only convinced at thirty percent level, some hearts are only convinced at sixty percent level, and some hearts are convinced at one hundred percent level.
 Both, the level of perception and output greatly differ among the believing hearts.

-The first blessed recipients were the disciples, and then those who believed in Jesus like the disciples did (Jn.
-17:20).
-Both, Matthew and Luke used the Greek word “nepiois” to describe those whom Jesus identified as the “makarioi” of seeing and hearing and understanding the message of the kingdom of heaven.
-However, Matthew linked the understanding of the kingdom of heaven with Jesus’ invitation to the weary and heavily burdened (Mt.
-11:25-30).
-The term “nepiois” can mean infants, babes, little children, simple minded, childlike, uneducated, or a minor.
+The first blessed recipients were the disciples, and then those who believed in Jesus like the disciples did (John 17:20).
+Both, Matthew and Luke used the Greek word “nepiois” to describe those whom Jesus identified as the “makarioi” of seeing, hearing, and understanding the “Message of the Kingdom of Heaven.”
+However, Matthew linked the understanding of the “Kingdom of Heaven” with Jesus’ invitation to the weary and heavily burdened (Matthew 11:25-30).
+The term “nepiois” can mean infants, babes, little children, simple minded, childlike, uneducated, and a minor.
 Basically, all the options suggest an individual who accepts the message about Christ in simple faith.
 For our purpose, we shall study four such individuals.

 Third, Jesus looked for individuals with a healthy inner vision.
 The Greek word for a healthy inner vision is “haplous.”
-It means single, simple, sound, unimpaired or perfect.
-An unhealthy inner vision is “poneros” and it stands for evil, corrupt or bad.
-Both terms were used to record Jesus’ explanation of the good and bad eye (Mt.
-6:22-23).
+It means single, simple, sound, unimpaired, and perfect.
+An unhealthy inner vision is “poneros” and it stands for evil, corrupt, nad bad.
+Both terms were used to record Jesus’ explanation of the good and the bad eye (Matthew 6:22-23).
 The eye is only as healthy as the heart.
-The heart gathers treasures and assigns value to the eye (Mt.
-6:21).
-The heart projects either good or bad (Mt.
-15:18).
-The heart can be deceptive and render lip service (Mt.
-15:8), or the heart can be noble, good, and bring forth a stream of good thoughts (Jn.
-7:38).
-The heart can become hard as a rock and force a lawmaker like Moses to yield to its demands (Mt.
-19:8).
-The evil heart specializes in finding little faults or specks in others (Mt.
-7:3).
-The evil heart overlooks its own glaring errors as large as planks or logs (Lk.
-6:41).
-Even when the facts are in, the heart is slow to believe or to understand (Lk.
-24:25).
-Is it any wonder that Jesus was grieved over his generation (Mk.
-3:5)?
+The heart gathers treasures and assigns value to the eye (Matthew 6:21).
+The heart projects either good or bad (Matthew 15:18).
+The heart can be deceptive and render only lip service (Matthew 15:8); and the heart can be noble, good, and bring forth a stream of good thoughts (John 7:38).
+The heart can become hard as a rock and force a lawmaker like Moses to yield to its demands (Matthew 19:8).
+The evil heart specializes in finding little faults and specks in others (Matthew 7:3).
+The evil heart overlooks its own glaring errors as large as planks and logs (Luke 6:41).
+Even when the facts are in, the heart is slow to believe and to understand (Luke 24:25).
+Is it any wonder that Jesus was grieved over his generation (Mark 3:5)?
 And why are we so surprised that secular courts and governments do rule in favor of the wicked heart?
-Once the heart is blemished, only Almighty God can correct it; and then only by a transplant with a new heart and a new spirit (Ez.
-36:26).
+Once the heart is blemished, only Almighty God can correct it; and then only by a transplant with a new heart and a new spirit (Ezra 36:26).
 With the Psalmist, we should pray, “Create in me a pure hear, O God, and renew a steadfast spirit within me.
 Do not cast me from your presence or take your Holy Spirit from me.
-Restore to me the joy of your salvation and grant me a willing spirit to sustain me” (Ps.
-51:10-13).
+Restore to me the joy of your salvation and grant me a willing spirit to sustain me” (Psalms 51:10-13).